• HOME

 Two confessions – one is that Joshua Tree wasn’t on the original itinerary but because the hotel we wanted to stay at in Palm Springs was booked the nights we wanted, we decided to kill some time and spend a night in Joshua Tree.
 Best time killer ever.
 It ended up being a highlight of the trip for me.
 Which brings me to my second confession – I’m a certified sunset junkie.
 Which probably explains why I love the desert so much.
 They have the best sunsets ever.
 They also happen to be beautiful during the day as well.
 There’s something about wide open spaces that make everything that is there so much more interesting.
 Less competition I guess?

 We wanted to avoid the nightmare L.A. traffic that we heard about so we took a bit of a longer, more scenic route from Malibu to Joshua Tree.
-When we were packing we considered bringing some traffic cones with us.
-It’s commonly done when travelling around more urban areas, but seeing as we were staying out in the desert it didn’t seem necessary for us.
 I expect that driving on empty desert roads gets boring eventually but 4-5 hours can fly by when you’ve got perfect weather, the tunes going and views like this.

 We also thought if we’re going to go to the desert, we’re going to go all out.
 We stayed at the famous Pioneertown Motel.
 The desert happens to be the perfect backdrop for old country western movies so way back in the day someone built a whole country western town movie set just outside of Joshua Tree which included a motel.
 You know when people say “it was like it was right out of a movie”?
 Well this was, literally.
 Pioneertown was never an actual town.
 It was a movie set from day 1 and today it’s still used occasionally for music videos, Slash’s birthday party (true story!) etc. but mostly it’s a tourist attraction.
 We were there on a Tuesday in April so it was pretty quiet, most things were not open and we saw maybe 5 other people.
 But it was fun just to walk around.
 It was the closest thing I’ll ever experience to time travel in my life.